Columbia County Fair & Rodeo returns with familiar charms, new perks - NewsBreak

 The Columbia County Fair & Rodeo will return this year with all its familiar charms and a few new perks, fair officials say.

-Like years past, the fair will feature daily carnival rides in the afternoon, 4-H livestock shows and auctions, food trucks, and live music starting Wednesday, July 19, culminating in the big event — the county rodeo on Friday, July 21, and Saturday, July 22.
+Like years past, the fair will feature daily carnival rides in the afternoon, 4-H livestock shows and auctions, food trucks, and live music starting Wednesday, July 19, culminating in the big event — the county rodeo on Saturday, July 22, and Sunday, July 23.

 “It’s one of the best rodeos around,” fairground board member Peggy Howell said.